meekapps/stomp-sampler/README.md

 ### Goals 2.0
 * Base on cheaper + smaller Raspberry Pi Zero.
+* Use pHAT DAC for improved audio fidelity.
 * 5 sample indicator LEDs.
 * 1 static power LED (it was impossible to tell if it was still booting or out of batteries).
 * Wall power only.
 Battery power was impractically short.
-* Larger case, based on 4s6500 components took up entire enclosure.
+* Larger case, based on 4S6500 components took up entire enclosure.
 * Custom drill pattern.
 * Custom paint job.